moviepilot/puppet/README.md

 The scripts won't ask you for confirmation.

-Howto install Puppet agent
+How to install Puppet agent
 ===

 If you want to take the fast lane, just run:

     $ bash < <(wget -qO - http://bit.ly/install-puppet-agent)

-Howto install Puppet master
+How to install Puppet master
 ===

 If you intent to setup a puppet master, run: